yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 Here again we may be able to construct 3 ranges: `after A to before B`, `before B to after C`, `after C to before D`.

 An alternative would be to represent ranges as segments and have those nest when appropriate.
+A question that comes up when we do that is: which segment should be the outer one and which segment should be the inner one?

 ## What leads to marks being split?